THE PROLOGUE: The Alternative Energy Megatrend in the Age of Great Power Competition

 3. Non-state actors: deriving new powers and moving toward the spotlight.

 Part 3.
-The Alternative Energy Megatrend’s trajectory across energy, defense, environmental and economic security domains.
+The Alternative Energy Megatrend’s trajectory across the transforming energy, defense, environmental and economic security domains.

 Chapter I. The modern age of energy security – factoring in the alternative energy megatrend.